 “What did Mr Priday tell Victoria Police about his past conduct as a Senior Investigator with the Victorian Legal Services Commissioner?”

-“Did Mr Priday conceal the fact that he had been subject of numerous serious complaints regarding his honesty and integrity?”
+“Did Mr Priday conceal the fact that he had been the subject of numerous serious complaints regarding his honesty and integrity?”

 “What references were proffered by Mr Priday as part of his application to become a member of Victoria Police?”